10 nights. October 2021 - October 2022. From £1919.00.

 Foreign Office Travel AdviceVisit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.

-Hotel transfer timesThe transfer time from the airport to your first hotel is approximately one hour.
+Hotel transfer timesThe transfer time from the airport to your first hotel is approximately 30 minutes.

 On your flightAll outbound flights leave in the evening and land at your destination the next day.
 All return flights leave in the morning and land in the UK on the same day.
 On-board meals will usually include dinner and breakfast on outbound flights, and lunch and a snack on the flight home.
 Drinks are complimentary.

 Luggage allowanceYou are permitted to take one suitcase per person on the aircraft, which should not exceed 23kg.

 Special requirementsIf you have notified us of any special requirements, please check that they have been noted and acknowledged.
 This is especially important with any dietary needs you may have.

 Disabled accessThe majority of our tours involve a certain amount of walking, including a short walk from the coach stop to the town, attraction or venue you're visiting.
 If you are bringing a wheelchair, please let us know at the time of booking so that appropriate arrangements can be made.
 In many developing countries access is sometimes not as easy as at home.
 Should you have walking difficulties, getting around monuments and attractions may be harder and, in some cases, impossible.
 Should you have any concerns whatsoever please do contact us prior to travel.

 Travel vaccinationsRequirements and advice can vary over time, and from person to person, so please contact your GP about eight weeks before your trip to check whether you need any vaccinations or any other preventive measures.